mergik/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles - script that displays current directory contents, including hidden files 5-listfilesdigitonly - Display current directory contents in long format, with user and group IDs displayed numerically and hidden files
-6-firstdirectory - a script that creates a directory named my_first_directory in the /tmp/ directory
+6-firstdirectory - a script that creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile - script that moves the file betty from /tmp/ to /tmp/my_first_directory